CAKE-DRI/CAKE-DRI.github.io/collections/_events/202602-ScotRSE.md

 ​- Develop the community of RSEs and associated technical professionals in Scotland;
 - Explore collaboration opportunities across institutions in Scotland

-​For more information about ScotRSE: [https://scotrse.github.io/](https://scotrse.github.io/)
+​Register [here](https://luma.com/rpnv7vjo0) and for more information about ScotRSE see [https://scotrse.github.io/](https://scotrse.github.io/)